Flooristics, LLC

 Hard Surface Floors and the Expansion Perimeter

-October 3, 2016 by Flooristics staff Leave a Comment
+October 3, 2016 by Flooristics staff 4 Comments

 Getting a hard surface floor installed in the workplace or home is a top priority for many customers.
-For any contractor or installer, doing a good job is important and so is learning all the steps for proper installation.
-One of the most important steps is to calculate for expansion space or the job won’t […]
+For any contractor or installer, doing a good job is important, and so is learning all the steps for proper installation.
+One of the most important steps in flooring installation is calculating the proper expansion space.
+If […]

 Filed Under: Expert Witness, Floor Safety, Flooring Help, Hardwood and Laminate Tagged With: expansion space, flooring expansion space, hard floor expansion, solid floor and expansion, solid floor installation